LikaNur/flipdish-menu/README.md

 ## 🍔 Flipdish Menu

 This is a simple menu built with JavaScript, React, and tested with Jest and Playwright.

 ---

 ## 🚀 Features

 - restaurant menu fetched from the external JSON
 - consists of sections, items, options, and a price calculation that depends on the master condition
 - if the master condition is true, the price is ignored in the items and the minimum price is displayed; if false, the items' price is displayed

 ---

 ## 🧱 Tech Stack

-React 19
+- React 19
-JavaScript
+- JavaScript
-Vite
+- Vite
-Jest
+- Jest
-Playwright
+- Playwright
+- Fully reponsive design

 ---